calvindajoseph/patternrecognition/README.md

 ### Update/upgrade to Spyder 5.0.5
 For updating spyder, after updating Anaconda, type in (in Anaconda Prompt):
 > $ conda install spyder=5.0.5

+### Before running any code
+Please unzip the fake-news-pair-classification-challenge.zip and name the train.csv to fake-news-pair-classification-challenge.csv in the files folder

 ## Pre-processing
 The WDSM 2019 dataset contained eight columns.
 We dropped five and kept three: